 At the PMI EMEA Global Congress in London this month I met an IT project manager doing the same project as me but in Lithuania.
-It was reassuring to hear that he had the same difficulties and the same challenging stakeholder groups as me.
-Over half an hour at lunch we chatted and commiserated about our projects and I left feeling reassured that my work was on the right track.
+It was reassuring to hear that he had the same difficulties and the same challenging stakeholder groups like me.
+Over half an hour at lunch, we chatted and commiserated about our projects and I left feeling reassured that my work was on the right track.

 I also attended about 10 presentations covering everything from personal development to advanced risk management, leadership to strategy execution.
 I’ve come back to work with so many ideas about how I can make changes to the work of my teams and improve our project success.

 Here are three key themes that stood out:

 The Congress was attended by around 850 people from 72 countries and representing approximately 470 organizations.
 There was a huge mix of people and a focus on the role that diversity plays in leading successful teams.